-Amy Crawford is a composer, producer and performer raised in Northern California and now living in Brooklyn, NY.
+Amy Crawford is a composer, producer and performer raised in Northern California and now living in New York City.
 Primarily a keyboardist and vocalist, she has recorded and toured internationally.
 Most recently she traveled as the keyboardist for Brazilian tropicália legends Os Mutantes.

 As a solo artist, Amy has opened a diverse range of talent including Grammy-Award winners The Zac Brown Band, rapper Wale and vocalist Bridget Kelly.
 Other bands she has opened for as a member of the band DeLeon include Gogol Bordello, Ozomatli & Chali 2na and bassist Mike Gordon of Phish.
 An accomplished jazz musician, Amy received 3rd prize at the Shure/Montreux International Jazz Vocal Competition in 2008.

 When not on the road, Amy is a creative director/music producer in NYC, and currently serves as VP, Supervising Producer at Man Made Music, leading creative development & managing their bi-coastal team of producers, composers & sound designers.
 Her arrangement of the CBS Evening News Theme is heard nightly nationwide.
 She has composed music for brands and advertising, has had original songs licensed for television shows, appeared on Glee on Fox and was recently invited to participate in BMI's Contemporary Songwriting Workshop.
 She is a graduate of Wesleyan University.